 Selling, general and administrative expenses consist principally of compensation and related personnel costs and stock-based compensation, marketing and selling expenses, professional fees and facility costs not otherwise included in research and development.
-We expect selling and marketing costs to increase significantly as we prepare for the expected commercial launch of our Gvoke HypoPen in the United States, if approved, including the build out of a sales force in 2019.
+We expect selling and marketing costs to increase significantly as we prepare for the expected commercial launch of Gvoke in the United States, if approved, including the build out of a sales force in the second half of 2019.